wasp-lang/wasp/web/docs/tutorial/05-queries.md

 query getTasks {
   // Specifies where the implementation for the query function is.
-  // Use `@server` to import files inside the `src/server` folder.
+  // The path `@src/queries` resolves to `src/queries.js`.
+  // No need to specify an extension.
-  fn: import { getTasks } from "@server/queries.js",
+  fn: import { getTasks } from "@src/queries",
   // Tell Wasp that this query reads from the `Task` entity.
-By doing this, Wasp
+Wasp will
-  // will automatically update the results of this query when tasks are modified.
+  // automatically update the results of this query when tasks are modified.
   entities: [Task]
 }
 ```